 - Ensure labour undergoes environmental inductions. - Dedicated waste bins or skips must be provided on site and kept in a designated area on an impermeable surface (where possible). - Separate waste bins/skips must be provided for recyclable waste, general waste and hazardous waste.
 Recovered builder's rubble & green waste may be stockpiled on the ground within the site camp, or in separate skips until removal.
 Each skip must be labelled appropriately. - Waste must be placed in the appropriate waste bins/skips/ stockpiles. - Hazardous waste bins must be kept on an impermeable bunded surface capable of holding at least 110% of the volume of the bins. - Skips/ bins must be provided with secure lids or covering that will prevent scavenging and windblown waste or dust. - Bins should be screened and secured, to avoid being displaced by bad weather.
 Lids should be appropriately heavy, to avoid scavengers from accessing them. - Waste bins/skips must be regularly emptied and must not be allowed to overflow. - Ensure that waste receptacles are weighted down, have weighted covers, are labelled appropriately, and are cleaned by a reputable waste disposal company.
-Obtain a disposal/cleaning slip for this waste, to file in the Environmental File. - Construction workers must be instructed not to litter and to place all waste in the appropriate waste bins provided on site. - The Contractor must ensure that all workers on site are familiar with the correct waste disposal procedures to be followed. - Waste generated on site must be classified and managed in accordance with the National Environmental Management: Waste Act Waste Classification and Management Regulations (GN No. R. 634 of August 2013). - Disposal of waste to landfill must be undertaken in accordance with the National Environmental Management: Waste Act - National Norms and Standard for the Assessment of Waste for Landfill Disposal (GN No. R. 635 of August 2013). - All waste, hazardous as well as general, resulting from the proposed activities must be disposed of appropriately at a licensed Waste Disposal Facility (WDF).
+Obtain a disposal/cleaning slip for this waste, to file in the Environmental File. - Construction workers must be instructed not to litter and to place all waste in the appropriate waste bins provided on site. - The Contractor must ensure that all workers on site are familiar with the correct waste disposal procedures to be followed. - Waste generated on site must be classified and managed in accordance with the National Environmental Management: Waste Act Waste Classification and Management Regulations (GN No. R. 634 of August 2013). - Disposal of waste to landfill must be undertaken in accordance with the National Environmental Management: Waste Act - National Norms and Standard for the Assessment of Waste for Landfill Disposal (GN No. R. 635 of August 2013).

-Environmental Impact Assessments • Basic Assessments • Environmental Management Planning
+• Environmental Impact Assessments • Basic Assessments • Environmental Management Planning

-• Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments Pollution Management -Hydrocarbons (oil, fuel etc.)
+• Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments